Let's make water for injection

 If you’ve ever heard the acronym WFI spoken, know that we’re not talking about wireless technology to connect your computer.
 WFI stands for water for injection, a sterile water used as a solvent to dilute other solutions for injections to the body.
 Traditionally, WFI was only produced through the distillation process using water for injection equipment until other methods such as reverse osmosis, electrodeionization, and ultrafiltration were developed.

-Which water for injection equipment do you need?
+Which water for injection technology do you need?

 Pharmaceutical pure steam generator